Resources to support health professionals

 - Diabetes and emotional health handbook summary cards

-Emergency guide for local councils, emergency services and the not-for-profit sector
+Emergency guide for emergency services, local councils and the not-for-profit sector

 This guide is for organisations and personnel who deal with natural disasters and emergencies during the planning stages such as local disaster-management groups (local council), as well as those who deal with ‘on-the-ground’ situations after a natural disaster has occurred, such as those managing evacuation centres.

-- The needs of people with diabetes and other chronic conditions in natural disasters: a guide for local councils, emergency services and the not-for-profit sector booklet
+- The needs of people with diabetes and other chronic conditions in natural disasters and emergencies: a guide for emergency services, local councils and the not-for-profit sector booklet

 Pre-pregnancy planning and care for women with diabetes